looking-at-calendar

 There are several benefits to requesting a payment deferment:

-With a loan payment off your plate, you’ll have more money to cover essential expenses, such as your rent or mortgage, utilities, and groceries.
+With a loan payment off your plate, you’ll be able to reallocate funds to cover essential expenses, such as your rent or mortgage, utilities, and groceries.
 A deferred payment can also help you catch up on medical bills, student loans, and other payments.
+This is important if you’re deferring payments because finances are tight.

 You can avoid late fees

-If you don’t apply for a payment deferment option, and you miss a loan payment, you’ll probably have to pay a late fee.
+If you don’t apply for a payment deferment option and miss a loan payment, you’ll probably have to pay a late fee.
 While late fees vary from lender to lender, they can be costly.
-Adding late fees to your unpaid balance can significantly increase the amount you owe, making it more difficult to repay.

 You may be able to pause interest